Georgios-Grigoriou/Georgios-Grigoriou/README.md

 ### Hi there 👋

 - 😄 Pronouns: He/His
-- 🔭 I’m currently working on Smart Buildings, Ontologies, Building Data Analytics and Development of Building and IoT Data Pipelines
+- 🔭 I’m currently working on Smart Buildings Technologies, Ontologies, Building Data Analytics and Development of Building and IoT Data Pipelines
 - 🌱 I’m currently learning Microsoft Azure Cloud Computing Capabilities, MLOps, Flow-Based Programming and how to develop my portfolio on Github
 - 👯 I’m looking to collaborate on Data Analytics and Diagnostics in Portfolio of Buildings
 - 🤔 I’m looking for help with MLOps